Community Borrower Program

 - Babbidge Library media: $1.00 a day/item; maximum of $15.

 ITEM REPLACEMENT CHARGE Long overdue items are billed at $95 per item plus a $15 non refundable overdue/late return fee.
-The $95 replacement cost is credited when the item is returned within two years of the billing date.
+The $95 replacement cost is credited when the item is returned within two years of the billing date and must be in good working condition.

 CARD REPLACEMENT If you lose your Community Borrower’s card, go to the iDesk for a replacement.